China (B): Polaroid of Shanghai Ltd. SWOT Analysis / TOWS Matrix / Weighted SWOT Analysis

 Swot Analysis of "China (B): Polaroid of Shanghai Ltd." written by Debora L. Spar includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Polaroid Shanghai facing as an external strategic factors.
 Some of the topics covered in China (B): Polaroid of Shanghai Ltd. case study are - Strategic Management Strategies, Global strategy, Joint ventures and Global Business.

-Some of the macro environment factors that can be used to understand the China (B): Polaroid of Shanghai Ltd. casestudy better are - – geopolitical disruptions, increasing inequality as vast percentage of new income is going to the top 1%, wage bills are increasing, digital marketing is dominated by two big players Facebook and Google, talent flight as more people leaving formal jobs, central banks are concerned over increasing inflation, increasing transportation and logistics costs,
+Some of the macro environment factors that can be used to understand the China (B): Polaroid of Shanghai Ltd. casestudy better are - – banking and financial system is disrupted by Bitcoin and other crypto currencies, competitive advantages are harder to sustain because of technology dispersion, increasing energy prices, digital marketing is dominated by two big players Facebook and Google, increasing transportation and logistics costs, there is increasing trade war between United States & China, customer relationship management is fast transforming because of increasing concerns over data privacy,

 Introduction to SWOT Analysis of China (B): Polaroid of Shanghai Ltd.